geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Yeah, but there's code in front of us and there's some other logic that requires let's know.

 ##### **Geohot** [[00:07:45](https://www.youtube.com/watch?v=U-UYchhy_dY&t=465)]
 Well, yeah.
 I mean, okay, so I took a big thing out of the lower already the GPU dimensions have been refactored out of the lower.
 Uh, but the thing that I haven't refactored out of kernel yet is the tensor course.
 And that's the until we do that, it's really hard to delete kernel.
 So that involves upcasted warps, but I don't know.
 I'm just going to leave all this.
-I think we can get flash attention without any of this and I think we can get fast jam without any of this.
+I think we can get flash attention without any of this and I think we can get fast GEMM without any of this.
 So like to keep this project scoped in something that's concrete.
-My goal is at the end of like a month or two to have a really fast jam and a really fast flash attention on the M300.
+My goal is at the end of like a month or two to have a really fast GEMM and a really fast flash attention on the M300.

 ##### **Geohot** [[00:08:33](https://www.youtube.com/watch?v=U-UYchhy_dY&t=513)]
 I don't yeah, I think we can leave the full set of shapes off.